well established and here for you

 When she is not performing, Grace loves traveling worldwide with her husband, Jordan.
 Her passions include hiking, spending time in her community of Speedway, and reading.

-Haley began playing viola at the age of ten and began her studies with Kathy Hershberger at age sixteen.
-During her high school years, Haley performed as a soloist in the Franklin Central Orchestra and played with the New World Youth Symphony for two years, during the final of which she was principal violist.
-She was a member of both the Music for All Honor Orchestra of America and Indianapolis Side-by-Side for three years before receiving a performance scholarship to play with the Butler Symphony Orchestra.
+Haley began playing viola at the age of ten.
+During her high school years, Haley performed as a soloist in the Franklin Central Orchestra and played with the New World Youth Symphony for two years, the final of which she was principal violist.
+Haley performed in the Indianapolis Symphony Side-by-Side for two years before receiving a performance scholarship to play with the Butler Symphony Orchestra.
+Now, Haley performs with Deoc, Classical Music Indy, and regional orchestras such as the Danville Symphony.